OpenDAoC/OpenDAoC-Website/src/content/docs/docs/core/api.md

 ## Base URL

-To enable the APIs, you will need to set the `ATLAS_API` serverproperty to `true`.
+To enable the APIs, you will need to set the `ATLAS_API` server property to `true`.
 This will enable the API server on port `:5000` at the next server reboot.

 :::tip[Exposing Ports and Custom Domains]
 Remember to expose port `5000` on the machine running the server.
-Additionally, you can setup a reverse proxy to point `api.your-custom-domain.com` to your API endpoint.
+Additionally, you can set up a reverse proxy to point `api.your-custom-domain.com` to your API endpoint.
 :::

 ## Endpoints